 Through teaching Computing we equip our girls to participate in a world where, in recent years, work and leisure activities have been transformed by technology.

 We focus on developing the skills needed for children to be able to use information technology effectively.
 Computing skills are a major factor in enabling children to be confident, independent learners.

-All pupils at Upper School have their own username and password, user area for storing data and email addresses.
+All pupils at Upper School have their own username, password and school email address, which are used to access their work.
 The School network is protected by a comprehensive web and email filtering solution; this is overseen by a full time Network Manager.